Muslim Aid: Controversies

 In 2009, despite being dogged by allegations of foreign intelligence links and terrorist support throughout the Muslim world, Muslim Aid Pakistan, with full support of Muslim Aid UK figures appointed a former director of the Inter-Services Intelligence (ISI), Khaled Latif Mughal as its country chairman.
 Mughal was responsible for the Afghan and Kashmir areas of Pakistan's primary intelligence agency during the 1990s.
 After the Mumbai terrorist attacks of 2008, Mughal claimed the terrorist acts were a conspiracy by the United States, Israel and India to cripple Pakistan and steal its nuclear arsenal.

 In April 2013, three men were convicted of planning terrorist attacks in UK.
 They raised funds by criminally posing as Muslim Aid workers; the matter was pursued by the police and prosecutions were made.
 A small amount of funds was recovered and passed onto the charity.

 On 2 May 2013, an international arrest warrant was issued for its long time trustee Chowdhury Mueen-Uddin for war crimes.
-He was subsequently found guilty in absentia of murdering 18 Bangladesh intellectuals as a leader within Al-Badr, a pro-Pakistan Islamist paramilitary force in the Bangladesh liberation war.
+He was subsequently found guilty in absentia of murdering 18 Bangladesh intellectuals as a leader within Al-Badr, a far-right pro-Pakistan Islamist paramilitary force in the Bangladesh liberation war.

 The government of Bangladesh investigated the organisation for allegedly funding militants in the country.
 In December 2013, Mozammel Hossain, the head of the Rangpur branch of Muslim Aid, was arrested for financing "subversive activities".
 In April 2014, Bangladeshi politician Sayed Ashraful Islam of the Awami League Central Working Committee warned funds from the organisation were being used to spread "religious fanaticism".
 Again in September 2014, Major general Abdur Rashid said they funded extremism.